Manitoba

 The Hague Convention establishes co-operation between the countries of origin of children in need of adoption and their receiving countries to protect the child's best interests.
 The objective is to prevent abuses such as the abduction, sale of, or trafficking in children or any other improper financial gains.
 It also ensures proper consent to the adoption, allows for the child's transfer, and establishes the adopted child's status in the receiving country.

 Note: In countries that have implemented the Hague Convention, you cannot arrange adoptions privately without the involvement of the Central Authorities in both countries.
-In Manitoba, the Central Authority is this department's Director of Child and Family Services.
+In Manitoba, the Central Authority is Family Services’ Director of Child and Family Services.